Childhood101

 Pantry Pasta Recipe

 This Pantry Pasta recipe provides a perfect example of cooking from the pantry.
 It is one that I have used many times at the end of a busy week or when things have just not gone to plan.
-The recipe allows for the simple addition or deletion of ingredients that you have available in your pantry or garden and it is easy to adjust to suit your family’s taste.
+The recipe allows for the simple addition or deletion of ingredients that you have available in your pantry or garden, and it is easy to adjust to suit your family’s taste.

-The key is the inclusion of one ingredient with a strong flavour – in the recipe below it is the anchovy or the chilli (or both if you are adventurous!)
+The key is the inclusion of one ingredient with a strong flavor – in the recipe below it is the anchovy or the chilli (or both if you are adventurous!)
 You may leave both of these out if they are not flavors enjoyed by your family and instead select to add one of the ingredients from the Additional Ingredients list included below.

-Preparation Time: 5 minutes
+Prep Time 5 minutes

-Cook Time: 20 minutes
+Cook Time 20 minutes

 • ¼ cup quinoa – cooked and drained